Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Conclusion and Discussion

-\acknowledgments We would like to thank Shan-Ming Ruan for reading our draft and providing comments.
+This paper systematically investigated the impact of the $T\bar{T}$ deformation on various holographic dualities, including AdS/CFT, dS/CFT, dS/dS, and half-dS holography, by analyzing the entanglement entropy of the single general spatial subinterval in the boundary dual field theory.
+When the boundary is spherical, and the subsystem is a semicircular arc, the entanglement entropy can be derived from the spherical partition function on the $n$-replica manifold.
+For general boundary manifolds, we first mapped it onto a conformal spherical manifold via CHM mapping.
+Then, we calculated the entanglement entropy using the corresponding effective spherical radius, and derived the correction after $T\bar{T}$ deformation in both the dS Poincaré spacetime and global dS spacetime.
+In addition, we found that the dual field theory exhibits notable similarities in properties between the dS/dS holography and half-dS holography models.
+Specifically, the dual field theory in both cases exhibited non-local characteristics.
+When the dual field theory lies within the cosmological horizon, it satisfies strong subadditivity but violates boosted strong subadditivity.
+Conversely, when the dual field theory lies outside the cosmological horizon, both strong subadditivity and boosted strong subadditivity are violated. \acknowledgments We would like to thank Shan-Ming Ruan, Yuan Sun for reading our draft and providing comments.
 We also thank Yang He, and Shan-Ping Wu for their helpful discussion.
 This work was supported by the National Natural Science Foundation of China (Grants No. 12475056, No. 12235016, No. 12075101, No. 12475053, and No. 12247101), the 111 Project under (Grant No. B20063), the Major Science and Technology Projects of Gansu Province, and Lanzhou City's scientific research funding subsidy to Lanzhou University.
 S.H. would appreciate the financial support from the Fundamental Research Funds for the Central Universities and Max Planck Partner Group and the Natural Science Foundation of China (NSFC) Grants No.~12075101 and No.~12235016.
 L.Z. is supported by the Science and Technology Development Plan Project of Jilin Province, China (No. 20240101326JC).